NdK73/HomeAutomation/README.md

       - determine memory size:
         - try reading location 0-4 using 8-bit address (24LC02)
         - try re-reading the same locations, still using 8-bit addresses
-        - compare the two reads: match => 8-bit addresses
+        - 'magic' constant found in first two bytes of both reads => 8-bit addresses
-        - read locations 0-4 using 16-bit address (that would overwrite location 0 in 8-bit devices, but we already ruled out this is a 8-bit one...)
+        - else read locations 0-4 using 16-bit address (that would overwrite location 0 in 8-bit devices, but we already ruled out this is a 8-bit one...)
         - check first two bytes for 'magic' constant; if wrong, go to next